lynnpepin/lynndotpy_xyz/content/posts/reading_2022.md

 # Phillip Rogaway is one of many incredibly cool cryptographers

 > **tldr:** Remember when "crypto" meant "cryptography" and "crypto is a human right" didn't sound so silly?
-Then you might like to browse Philip Rogaway's works.
+Then you might like to browse Phillip Rogaway's works.
 >
 > Here's a list of papers I recommend:
 >